MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 >[!NOTE]
 >If you're using Windows 10, version 1809 or later or Windows Server 2019 or later, you don't need to set LagCounterInterval to fix the performance counter.

-We’ve also added a couple of keys you might find helpful under the same registry key:
+We've also added a couple of keys you might find helpful under the same registry key:

 **LagCounterImageNameFirst** — set this key to `DWORD 1` (default value 0 or key does not exist).
 This changes the counter names to "Image Name <SessionID:ProcessId>."
 For example, "explorer <1:7964>."
 This is useful if you want to sort by image name.